tospan/tospan.github.io/source/_posts/C-Sharp-Essential.md

 ## 类(class)
 A class is a blueprint that can be used to create objects that reside in your computer's memory.
 The blueprint defines what data these objects contain and how they behave.

+## new

+The new keyword is used to construct a new instance of an object or a struct.
+It's followed by calling a special constructor method, which has the same name as the class or struct it belongs to.

+## this

+The this keyword refers to the current object or struct whose method is being called.
+It's being used implicitly all the time when referring to stuff from the same class.
+For example, whenever we've access depth we could have also done it via this.depth.

+You typically only use this when you need to pass along a reference to the object itself, like we do for Initialize.
+Why?
+Because we're calling the Initialize method of the new child object, not of the parent object.

 ## 继承

 ## 多态

 ##  命名空间(namespace)

->
-> It's like a website domain, but for code stuff.
+It's like a website domain, but for code stuff.
 For example, MonoBehaviour is defined inside the UnityEngine namespace, so it can be addressed with UnityEngine.MonoBehaviour.

->
-> Just like domains, namespaces can be nested.
+Just like domains, namespaces can be nested.
 The big difference is that it's written the other way around.
 So instead of forum.unity3d.com it would be com.unity3d.forum.
 For example, the ArrayList type exists inside the Collections namespace, which in turn exists inside the System namespace.
 So you need to write System.Collections.ArrayList to get hold of it.

->
-> By declaring that we're using a namespace, we don't need to write it again each time we want to use something from it.
+By declaring that we're using a namespace, we don't need to write it again each time we want to use something from it.
 So, when using UnityEngine, instead of having to write UnityEngine.MonoBehaviour we can suffice with MonoBehaviour.